 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.

 SMARTs operations are based in the UK and we store our data within the European Union.
-Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do so if your data is adequately protected.
+Some organisations which provide services to us may transfer personal data outside of the EEA, but we will only allow them to do so if your data is adequately protected.

-For example, some of our systems use Infusionsoft.
+For example, some of our systems use Infusionsoft (a Keap product).
 As a US-based company, it may be that using their products result in personal data being transferred to or accessible from the US.
-However, we’ll allow this as we are certain personal data will still be adequately protected (Infusionsoft is certified under the USA’s Privacy Shield scheme).
+However, we will allow this as we are certain personal data will still be adequately protected (Infusionsoft is certified under the USA’s Privacy Shield scheme).
+Keap Data Security Statement.

-We continually review what information we hold and delete what is no longer required.
+We continually review the information we hold and delete what is no longer required.